ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Returning to the old modding system

-You can access the old modding page by clicking on the speech bubble in the song select and selecting `Beatmap Topic` or `Quick Reply` in the beatmap editor via the `Web` menu, then clicking any selection from the list.
-You can also find it by looking in the creator's post history via their profile.
+With the osu!client open, you can access the old modding page by clicking on the speech bubble icon in the song selection screen and selecting `Beatmap Topic`.
+You can also click on `Quick Reply` in the beatmap editor via the `Web` menu.
+You can also find it by looking in the creator's post history through their profile.

 ## Accessing the Beatmap Discussion page